-By 2026, Ovum predicts that providing a fast experience will be vital for retailers' success, and that's whether they're providing an experience on mobile or desktop.
-This means whatever a customer is doing, they will be able to buy something instantly and know it's on the way to their home or office as soon as they hit 'confirm'.
+By 2026, providing a fast experience will be vital for a retailer's success, according to Ovum.
+This applies if they are providing an experience on desktop or mobile.
+Whatever a customer is doing, they'll be able to purchase something instantly and know that it will be on the way to their office or home as soon as they click the "confirm" button.

-This will also filter down to the way customers expect their items to be physically shipped to them.
-Thanks to schemes such as Amazon Prime, customers expect items to be delivered the next day at the very least, with some retailers such as Argos offering same day delivery.
-This will become increasingly important across the e-commerce board.
+Furthermore, this also applies to the way in which a customer expects their items to be physically shipped to them.
+Due to the rise of schemes like Amazon Prime, customers expect items to be shipped and delivered the next day at the very least, with some businesses like Argos offering same-day delivery.
+Obviously, as the e-commerce sector expands and digitalises, this will become increasingly important.

-As is the case across all sectors, customers expect their shopping experience to be more relevant to their lives and this will mean data analysis and AI will become a vital part of m-commerce.
-Suggestions and recommendations will become a crucial tools for retailers, combining social media activity, friend recommendations and previous searches to tailor the experience to them, whether they're accessing stores on web or using an app.
+Similar to other sectors, customers now expect their shopping experience to be increasingly relevant to their lives, which means AI and data analysis will become an essential aspect of m-commerce.
+Recommendations and suggestions will be a crucial tool for retailers, allowing them to combine friend recommendations, social media activity, and previous searches to tailor the experience to them, whether they are using the store online through a web browser or an app.

-M-commerce will provide great opportunities for retailers to increase revenues in the coming years, but the customer experience will become increasingly important too and this should form the centre of every retailer's business strategy.
+M-commerce is set to provide great opportunities for retailers and increase revenues in the coming years, but the customer experience will be increasingly valued as well, so this should be at the centre of every retailer's business plan – physical store or not.

 Although m-commerce has long been blamed for being a threat to brick-and-mortar stores, retailers are now waking up to the opportunity of using smartphones to their advantage.
 The last year has seen an influx of physical stores enhancing their customer experience with the use of m-commerce in an effort to make shopping as fast and convenient as it is online.